negesti/gnome-shell-extensions-negesti/README.md

 ChangeLog
 -------

+__Octover 31, 2012__
+ * new the config ui including 3 heights
+ * fix window height if topPanel is visible

 __Octover 30, 2012__
  * Support multiple heights when moving to top/bottom
  * "move to corner" uses widths and heights defined for sides